How to Develop Sweepstakes Software Development

 This is the “hard‑but‑necessary” part of “how to develop sweepstakes software.”

-You’re not just building a fun game.
+You’re not just building a sweepstakes platform from scratch.
 You’re building a compliance‑heavy, legally‑defensible platform.

 The core decisions you must make before coding